fabaindaiz/corewars-compiler/REFERENCE.md

 You should follow the instructions from that repo to install `bbctester`, and look at the documentation for how to write `.bbc` files (to be placed in the `bbctests` directory).

+Instead of using `bbctester`, in this compiler we will use [BBCStepTester](https://github.com/fabaindaiz/BBCStepTester)

 ## Interactive execution

 Remember that to execute your code interactively, use `dune utop` in a terminal, and then load the modules you want to interact with (e.g. `open Dev.Interp;;`).